Meet Your Instructors

 Dr. Simon Watson

 Dr. Simon Watson holds a PhD in Theology from the University of St. Michael’s College in the University of Toronto.
 His interdisciplinary research culminated in his book, Christ, Creation, and the Fall: Discerning Human Purpose from an Evolving Nature (Rowman & Littlefield, 2021).
 As a Research Associate in York University’s Department of Biology, Simon contributed to an international interprofessional team investigating climate change and lake ice.
 The team’s work was published in PLOS ONE.
 Simon also holds an MTS from Emmanuel College (University of Toronto), an MA in English and Creative Writing (University of Windsor), a BEd (OISE), and a TEFL Certificate (OISE).
 His writing has appeared in various publications, including the Queen’s Quarterly, the Canadian Medical Association Journal, Toronto Life, Studies in Religion/Sciences Religieuses, and the Toronto Journal of Theology.
-He is currently a Communication Instructor for APS111 and APS112, and a Sessional Lecturer for ECE297
+He is currently a Communication Instructor for APS111/APS112 and ECE496, and a Sessional Lecturer for CIV282 and ECE297.

 Rhonda Bowen